Choosing Wall and Ceiling Drywall Texture

 - Double Skip Trowel Drywall Finish

-Applying drywall texture is an involved process.
-The process of texturing an entire house or even just one room requires a person to set up certain equipment and do the entire texturing job from start to finish in one setting.
-To set up a work area with certain equipment and then set up the area again with different equipment to do a second type of texture adds a lot of work and coordination requirements to a job.
-Contractors will likely have to charge more for this type of specialty work.
+To set up a work area with equipment for one type of texture, and then set up the area again with different equipment to do a second type of texture adds a lot of complication to a job.
+Contractors will likely have to charge more when asked to use two different types of texture on the same project.

-The most common application of two types of texture in the same room is probably that of applying one type of texture to the ceiling and finishing the walls smooth.
-Smooth wall finish requires a level five finishing process.
-Usually when the term level five is used, it refers to the process of drywall finishing, not just the quality of the finished product.
-You can read more about a Level five finish in this article.
+Sometimes, one type of texture is applied to ceilings while the walls are finished smooth.
+Smooth-wall finish requires a level-five finishing process.
+When the term level five is used, it refers to the process of drywall finishing, not necessarily the quality of the finished product.

 Rosebud Ceiling with Smooth Walls: